Looking for an opportunity to explore your passion for science and showcase your talent in drama?

 1. Shortlisted Malaysian finalists will be informed by 11 May 2018.

-2. It is compulsory for finalists to attend a science drama boot camp (date and venue will be announced soon).
+2. It is compulsory for finalists to attend a science drama boot camp.
 This boot camp is to help participants polish their script, speech and overall performance.

 3. Malaysian Finals will be held at the Multipurpose Hall, KDU University College, Utropolis, Glenmarie on 30 June 2018.